Friedchicken-42/con-old/README.md

 # CON

-C Object Notation, aka JSON support in C
+C Object Notation, aka C support for JSON and other configuration files

 ## Run Locally